sccn/relica/README.md

 2) Artoni, F., Delorme A., Makeig S. (2018) *Applying dimension reduction to EEG data by Principal Component Analysis reduces the quality of its subsequent Independent Component decomposition*, Neuroimage 175 176-187

 3) Delorme, A., Palmer, J., Onton, J., Oostenveld, R. and Makeig, S., 2012. *Independent EEG sources are dipolar.* PloS One, 7(2), p.e30135.

+4) Delorme, A., Majumdar, A., Sivagnanam, S., Martinez-Cancino, R., Yoshimoto, K. and Makeig, S., 2019, March. *The Open EEGLAB portal*.
+In: 2019 9th International IEEE/EMBS Conference on Neural Engineering (NER) (pp. 1142-1145).
+IEEE.

 ## Acknowledgments